Tanushreechaudhary/Lab_Session9/README.md

 Students at SCU have a perfect blend of technical and business skills like Tableau, Java, C, Project Management, Business Intelligence which are all the new age technology and are in high demand.
 Being ranked 2nd among the top universities in CA as per the academic excellence, it has a cutting edge curriculum that helps students to stand out in the crowd and progress more in their career.

 ## RoadMap for future enhancements:
 For the first story point about technical and business skills, can use a bar chart that displays the two categories, since the skills listed on x-axis like Java, SQL etc do not really represent a scale.
-Also after this, I can squeeze in the ranking and mid career salary worksheet (the second story point) in the same dashboard to satisfy the "Eye beats memory" rule.
+In the second story point about rankings and mid career salary, I can just squeeze the x-axis scale to take care of the data-viz ratio and then put these two into the same dashboard to satisfy the "Eye beats memory" rule.

 ### References:
 https://insights.dice.com/2017/10/18/recruiters-managers-fear-hiring/ <br />